 - Go to 75 percent speed one hand at a time

 I like to do this with difficult pieces as it allows you to practice proper dynamics with each song.

 Having an understanding of the treble clef and bass clef will also come in handy.
 You can read more about the treble clef in this in-depth post here.

 Best Course To Start With On Flowkey?

 The first thing you should do if you sign up for Flowkey is to start the course, “Introduction To The Piano.”
 This will help give you a basic understanding of some music theory.

 You can then start to choose easy songs and start by learning with one hand at a time.

+I hope you reviewed this review of Flowkey.
 I believe that Flowkey is a great online resource that you is worth checking out, even if it’s for a month.